-- Level 1: Observable inputs such as quoted prices for identical assets or liabilities in active markets. - Level 2: Observable inputs other than quoted prices that are directly or indirectly observable for the asset or liability, including quoted prices for similar assets or liabilities in active markets; quoted prices for similar or identical assets or liabilities in markets that are not active; and model-derived valuations whose inputs are observable or whose significant value drivers are observable. - Level 3: Unobservable inputs that reflect the reporting entity's own assumptions.
+- Level 1: Observable inputs such as quoted prices for identical assets or liabilities in active markets. - Level 2: Observable inputs other than quoted prices that are directly or indirectly observable for the asset or liability, including quoted prices for similar assets or liabilities in active markets; quoted prices for similar or identical assets or liabilities in markets that are not active; and model-derived valuations whose inputs are observable or whose significant value drivers are observable. - · Level 3: Unobservable inputs that reflect the reporting entity's own assumptions.

-The Company's financial assets and liabilities adjusted to fair value at least annually are its money market fund investments included in cash and cash equivalents, its residual interest in eligible receivables sold to the Facility included with net accounts receivable, and its derivative instruments, which are primarily included in accrued expenses.
+The Company's financial assets and liabilities adjusted to fair value at least annually are its money market fund investments included in cash and cash equivalents and its derivative instruments, which are primarily included in accrued expenses.
 As the Company adjusts the value of its investments and derivative instruments to fair value each reporting period, no adjustment to retained earnings resulted from the adoption of the authoritative guidance on fair value in 2008.